We tell embodied, courageous and raw stories.

 PANELISTS: Josh Terefe The Center, TGNC Pride Support Group), Sasha Alexander (Sylvia Rivera Law Project), Luce Lincoln (Global Action Project), Aries Liao (Q-Wave, Asian Pride Visibility Project)

-Trump America is really happening.
-Our ovaries are shrinking and our eggs are hiding. but information is power and we need to find out what next steps to take when it comes to our reproductive justice in America.
+Information is power and we need to find out what next steps to take when it comes to our reproductive justice in America.

 PANELISTS: Elizabeth Hira (New York Abortion Access Fund), Travis Ballie (NARAL Pro-Choice America), Taylor Reynolds (Advocate For Youth), Lauren Paulk (Center for Reproductive Rights)